 High School Football in Europe

-All DoDEA Europe high schools offering football will participate in regular season competition facing their Division opponents.
+All DoDEA Europe high schools offering football will participate in regular-season competitions facing their Division opponents.
 In Division I the highest four teams at the top of the season will advance to the semi-final games with the winners of these games advancing to the championship game.
-Division II are going to be divided into two conference with the highest 4 in each conference participating in quarter-final matchups, with the winners advancing to the semi-finals and therefore the final two teams remaining participating within the championships. the ultimate FOUR Championships are going to be held within the Kaiserslautern Military Community following the play-offs.
+Division II is going to be divided into two conferences with the highest 4 in each conference participating in quarter-final matchups, with the winners advancing to the semi-finals and therefore the final two teams remaining participating within the championships. the ultimate FOUR Championships are going to be held within the Kaiserslautern Military Community following the play-offs.

-The All-American Bowl was previously organized by All-American Games; in 2019, the sport ‘s broadcaster NBC Sports announced that it had acquired the game and its assets for an undisclosed amount.
+The All-American Bowl was previously organized by All-American Games; in 2022, the sport‘s broadcaster NBC Sports announced that it had acquired the game and its assets for an undisclosed amount.

 What Are High School Football Playoffs?